 David has taught criminology to undergraduate and postgraduate students since 1994 and has worked previously at Edge Hill University, the University of Northumbria at Newcastle, the University of Central Lancashire and Liverpool John Moores University.

-David is Chiar of DD105 Introduction to Criminology and Qualification and formerly Lead of Q57 Social Policy and Criminology.
+David was Chiar of DD105 Introduction to Criminology (Chair in production 2016-2020 and Chair in presentation, 2020-2021) and formerly Qualification Lead of Q57 Social Policy and Criminology.

 David has submitted evidence to a number of Parliamentary Committees and Official Inquiries.
 His research has been cited in the House of Parliament (see Hansard, 25th Janaury 2017) and also in HoC Briefing Papers on Prisons and Punishment (November 2016).
 David presented the case for the abolition of child life sentences in the House of Commons in November 2017.